stanbaek/ece387/docs/Labs/Lab9_SLAM.md

 ### **5. Autonomous Navigation with Cartographer (TurtleBot3, Real Environment)**

+1. First, you need to ensure that the data and time on the robot match those on the master computer.

+    - Log on to the raspberry pi using SSH, and run
+        ```bash
+        date
+        ```
+        Run the same command on the master.
+If they do not match, run the following command on the master:
+        ```bash
+        echo 'your_password' | ssh pi@192.168.4.1 "echo 'your_password' | sudo -S date -s \"$(date '+%Y-%m-%d %H:%M:%S')\""
+        ```
+        Ensure that 'your_password' should be replaced with your actual password.
+    - In case you have an error similar to
+        ```bash
+        sudo: unable to resolve host robot99: Temporary failure in name resolution
+        ```
+        Log on to the robot, and run
+        ```bash
+        sudo nano /etc/hosts
+        ```
+        Then, add the following line
+        ```bash
+        127.0.0.1   robotX
+        ```
+        where `X` is your robot number.

+    - Run the `date` command on the robot to verify that they match.
+Make sure the time zone also matches.
+If the robot's time zone is not MDT, change it by using
+        ```bash
+        sudo timedatectl set-timezone America/Denver
+        ```

 1. Start the `bringup` process to initialize the robot in a real environment.

-2. Launch Cartographer to perform SLAM in real time and create a map.
+1. Launch Cartographer to perform SLAM in real time and create a map.
     ```bash
     ros2 launch turtlebot3_cartographer cartographer.launch.py
     ```
+    Ensure that `base-link`, `odom`, and `map` frames are displayed on the map.
+You also need to check there is no error or warnong on `TF` on the `Display` sidebar.

-3. Start the Navigation2 stack to enable autonomous exploration and navigation.
+1. Start the Navigation2 stack to enable autonomous exploration and navigation.
     ```bash
     ros2 launch turtlebot3_navigation2 navigation2.launch.py
     ```

-4. Execute the SLAM exploration node and observe the robot autonomously explore its surroundings while dynamically updating its map.
+1. Execute the SLAM exploration node and observe the robot autonomously navigate its surroundings while dynamically updating its map.
     ```bash
-    ros2 run lab9_slam explore
+    ros2 run lab9_slam navigate
     ```

 ### **6. Autonomous Navigation with Prebuilt Map (TurtleBot3, Real Environment)**